-After the tender at the start of the project, both, the contractor and the client wanted to make the project a success.
+After the tender at the start of the project, both, the contractor, and the client wanted to make the project a success.
 The intentions were positive.
 The contractor was eager to start and work.
 A prestigious building that would be good for their portfolio.

 Soon, after a couple of months, things started to go wrong.
 Gradually the relationship between the team of the contractor and the team of the client went sour and distrust, misunderstandings, miscommunication, and conflicts seeped into the project.
-Despite multiple efforts to improve the atmosphere between the client and the contractor, the conflict took more than two years and ended up in court.
+Despite multiple efforts to improve the atmosphere between the client and the contractor, the conflict took more than two years and ended in court.

 You can imagine that both teams, the team of the contractor and the team of the client were relieved that the project was finished at last, after a long time of stress and trouble.